mehran-mesbahi/mehran-mesbahi.github.io/_pages/597-course.md

             <th></th>
             <th>
             <a href="https://www.algorithmsilluminated.org/">Algorithms Illuminated</a>;
+            <a href="https://cambridgeuniversitypress.github.io/FirstCourseNetworkScience/">A First Course in Network Science</a>;

             <a href="https://www.nature.com/articles/s41586-020-2923-3.pdf" target="_blank">Superspreaders of Covid-19</a>;
-            <a href="https://www.nature.com/articles/ncomms9414.pdf" target="_blank">Controllability of brain network</a>; your personal homework this week (no need to turn anything in) is to become familiar with python/juypter notebook/networkx or something  similar, e.g., matlab/julia, to create, draw, and analyze networks/graphs, and be able to simulate dynamic systems described by differential equations.
+            <a href="https://www.nature.com/articles/ncomms9414.pdf" target="_blank">Controllability of brain network</a>; your personal homework this week (no need to turn anything in) is to become familiar with python/juypter notebook/networkx or something  similar, e.g., matlab/julia, to create, draw, and analyze networks/graphs, and be able to simulate dynamic systems described by differential equations
             </th>
         </tr>
         <tr>